Health benefits of tea and the power of subtraction

-Second, they source added ingredients from quality organic suppliers.
-Each tea blend has several herbs or spices mixed along with the rooibos.
+Second, Positively Tea Co. then sources added ingredients from quality organic suppliers.
+Each blend has several herbs or spices mixed along with the bush tea.

 The sum is greater than the parts

-For instance, the Turmeric Peach Nectar blend has each of those things but also diced apple and lemon myrtle.
+Take the Turmeric Peach Nectar blend, for instance.
+This tea contains turmeric and peach nectar, but also diced apple and lemon myrtle.
 I don’t even know what lemon myrtle is but I want to try it.

 And what about the Root Beer Rooibos blend?
 Licorice, fennel seeds, cloves, among other spices are in this concoction.
 And though it’s reported that the root beer flavor isn’t really punchy, there’s enough root beer mouthfeel to make this blend a favorite among rooibos aficionados.